FabricMods/ArmorToggle/README.md

 ## Usage

-Toggle visibility of armor pieces individually with keybinds.<br>
+Toggle visibility of armor pieces individually with keybinds.
+It also remembers your choices!<br>
 Now you can finally hide the armor of your friends and appreciate their skins.<br>
 What you can toggle:<br>
 * The mod itself (Default 'U')